-This article covers the generic assessment and management of the pain with abdominal pain without shock.
+This article covers the generic assessment and management of abdominal pain without shock.

 Patients with acute abdominal pain are a common reason for attendance at the emergency department (ED) and account for approximately 10% of all attendances .